mrtingz/battleroyale/README.md

 - Fixed leaderboard not changing user nickname on win.
 - Fixed party members unable to hurt eachother.
 - Made crate drops not suck as much.
+- Fixed prone not displaying properly for clients.

 ###### Additions
 - Scoreboard now shows which country the player is from.